-If, in the example above, you wanted to find the depreciation for a partial period, eg. for 1 month, you would need to specify the life, start_period and end_period arguments in terms of months.
+If you wish to use the VDB function to find the depreciation for a partial period, you can supply the life, start_period and end_period arguments as a number of months.

-This is shown in the spreadsheet on the right.
-The life argument of 5 years is equal to 60 months, the first month is specified as periods 0 to 1, the first six-months are specified as periods 0 to 6, etc.
+This is shown in the above spreadsheet on the right.
+The life argument of 5 years is equal to 60 months.